gotthardp/lorawan-server/doc/Configuration.md

 ## Run-time parameters

-Run-time configurtaion can be modified via the web [Administration](Administration.md).
+Run-time configuration can be modified via the web [Administration](Administration.md).

 ### Infrastructure